shaan-shah/shaan-shah.github.io/_pages/about.md

 In my spare time, I'm an avid sports enthusiast, enjoying squash, bouldering, and hitting the gym.
 I am also a certified scuba diver and discussions about scuba diving never fail to get me excited! :)

 Beyond sports, I'm an eclectic reader, enjoying everything from fantasy fiction to books on commodity trading – do check out my <a href = '#'>reading list</a>!

-news: false  # includes a list of news items
-latest_posts: false  # includes a list of the newest posts
-selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
----